Vishnu-Murti-Pandey/Get-Your-Vaccine/README.md

 # Get-Your-Vaccine
-An Applications which gives you information about slot availability of vaccine
+An Applications which gives you information about slot availability of covid vaccine

 # Overview
 This is a vaccine tracker android app which displays the details of vaccination centers with vaccine availibility.